The 2014 Dr Edward Hall Environment Grants (Round 4) are now open for applications from Saturday 5 April to Friday 16 May.

 The grants are open to all schools, community groups and businesses operating in the Hobart municipal area only.

-Applications for grants for the 2013 Dr Edward Hall Environment Grants open Monday 25 March and close on Friday 16 May.
+Applications for grants for the 2014 Dr Edward Hall Environment Grants open on Saturday 5 April and close on Friday 16 May.
 Click here to see the grant recipients for 2013!

 For further information please contact: